 In business, when making a point, consider how many times you may have drawn up a sports analogy or comparison.

 This is where strategy can meet innovation can meet persuasion, particularly if done so in a Steve Jobs sort of reality distortion field.

-Jobs did not force time to bend to his whims and fancies, but that is, essentially, what a visionary leader, writer, and communicator, writ large, can do as most of us speak in analogies in one way or another.
+Jobs did not force time to bend to his whims and fancies, but that is, essentially, what a visionary leader, writer, and communicator can do as most of us speak in analogies in one way or another.

 The way we speak sparks ideas.
 Perhaps it was as simple as suggesting someone envision their body more like a race car and put top-tier fuel in it so as to win their next bodybuilding competition…

 Or, returning to business, perhaps they went into a completely different industry looking for innovative ideas in which to implement.
 This example is exactly what helped propel Ford Motors from a standard car manufacturer in 1913 to the assembly-line process it is now credited with creating the world over.

 You may be thinking, but “What am I to do?
 I’m no Stephen King or Don Draper or, Steve Jobs!”